acelaya/acelaya/README.md

 ### Hi there 👋

+My name is Alejandro.
+I'm a Full-stack engineer, based in Zaragoza (Spain) and currently working for @adidas as a Software Engineer.

+I love to create and contribute to OSS, and in the past few years I have created [several projects](https://github.com/acelaya?tab=repositories), mostly related with web technologies.

+Currently I'm mainly focused on [Shlink](https://shlink.io/), a self-hosted URL shortener.

 <!--
 **acelaya/acelaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.